 The final exam will occur during the winter final exam period (December 8-19).
-The exam will consist of true/false, multiple choice, and essay questions.
-As with the tests, a number of these questions will involve the application of key course themes, con cepts, and ideas to ethical cases that arise in business.
+The exam will consist of a series of short answer and essay questions.
+The essay questions will be similar to those on the tests.

 SCHEDULE OF READINGS, SUBJECT TO CHANGE GIVEN SUFFICIENT PRIOR NOTICE